kcalvinalvin/kcalvinalvin.github.io/_posts/2018-12-05-lightning-hackathon.md

 Check out [this video](http://youtu.be/rrr_zPmEiME) for a detailed but simple explanation of the Lightning Network.

 The only catch is that this awesome open source technology is still in its infancy, which is why we’re organizing this hackathon.
-We’ll save you the technical hassle of connecting to the Lightning Network so you can focus on building amazing Lightning apps and experiment with the massive potential!
+We’ll save you the technical hassle of connecting to the Lightning Network (with the help of [OpenNode](https://www.opennode.co)) so you can focus on building amazing Lightning apps and experiment with the massive potential!

 # Jan 5th (Sat), 10am – 6pm, [Hongdae](https://goo.gl/maps/Z8JQd9iVa6v)